After just one year in government, we have a roadmap for the changes in the Employment Rights Bill.

 Next April, we will:

-Whistleblowing protections, so workers can report wrongdoing without fear of retaliation.
+Expand whistleblowing protections, so workers can report wrongdoing without fear of retaliation.

-A new fair work agency to enforce labour rights and promote workplace fairness.
+Establish a new fair work agency to enforce labour rights and promote workplace fairness.

-Simplifying the trade union recognition process and electronic/workplace balloting.
+Simplify the trade union recognition process and electronic/workplace balloting.

-Removing the lower earnings limit and waiting period for statutory sick pay.
+Remove the lower earnings limit and waiting period for statutory sick pay.

 Next October, we will: